bbauska/UofM-AdvStyling/readme.md

 <h4>jQuery API</h4>

-jQuery is a fast, small, and feature-rich JavaScript library.
-It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.
-If you&apos;re new to jQuery, we recommend that you check out the <a href="https://learn.jquery.com/">jQuery Learning Center</a>.
+<p>jQuery is a fast, small, and feature-rich JavaScript library.
+It makes
+things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.
+If you&apos;re new to jQuery, we recommend that you check out the <a href="https://learn.jquery.com/">jQuery Learning Center</a>.</p>

 <h4>jQuery UI</h4>